andrew-oxenburgh/spritnesse/HOWTO.md

 pull the source - clone from somewhere - if you're reading this, you probably already have.

+git clone /Volumes

+move to that dir
+===

+cd spritnesse

 -- build the project.
 mvn package